Lightstreamer/Lightstreamer-example-StockList-client-javascript/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer Web Client library version 7.0 to 8.0.x (installation instructions for version 8.0.x).
+* Compatible with Lightstreamer Web Client library version 7.0 or newer (installation instructions for version 9.0 or newer).